wishingwelldevelopments/r-bagel/README.md

-# bgl v1.7
+# r-bagel v1.7
-music manager written in rust
+Collection of scripts to make listening to music sick

 ### Installation
 use the following `install.sh` script to install the binary to your machine.
 This install script copies the bgl binary into `/usr/local/bin` and creates the config directory `~/.config/bagel`